 Mammography is an X-ray examination of the breasts that can detect cysts or tumors unpalpable during a physical examination.
 A biopsy of an area of suspicion may be needed to confirm malignancy.
 Mammography may follow screening procedures, such as ultrasonography or thermography.

-There are two uses of mammogram (screening and diagnostic).
+There are two uses of mammograms (screening and diagnostic).
 A screening mammogram is used to screen for unsuspected breast cancer in women with no signs or symptoms.
-It usually involves two x-ray images of each breast to detect tumors or small calcifications within the breast tissue.
+It usually involves two X-ray images of each breast to detect tumors or small calcifications within the breast tissue.
 While a diagnostic mammogram is used to diagnose breast cancer in a patient with a suspicious lump or other signs such as breast pain, nipple discharge, thickening of breast skin, or sudden change in breast shape or size.
 It is also utilized to examine breast abnormalities found during a screening mammogram and in such cases for patients with breast implants since it provides a more detailed x-ray of the breast than using a screening mammogram.

 This study guide can help nurses understand their tasks and responsibilities during mammography.